Information Elicitation for Bayesian Auctions: Under Arbitrary Knowledge Graphs

 \begin{lemma} [{\em The projection lemma}] For any $\hat{\cI}$ and $NM\subseteq N\times M$, $OPT(\hat{\cI}^{CP}_{NM}) \geq OPT(\hat{\cI}^{CP})_{NM}$. \end{lemma}

 We elaborate the related definitions and prove Lemma \ref{lem:proj} in Appendix \ref{app:unknown:unit}.
-For mechanism $\cM_{CSUD}$, the subset $NM$ needed in the projection lemma is exactly the set of player-item pairs $(i,j)$ such that $i\in N_3$ and $\cD_{ij}$ is reported.
-Theorem~\ref{thm:unit} holds by combining the projection lemma, the random partitioning in the mechanism, and existing results on the COPIES setting in Bayesian auctions \cite{kleinberg2012matroid, cai2016duality}.
+Given mechanism $\cM_{IEUD}$, the subset $NM$ is the set of player-item pairs $(i,j)$ such that $i\in N_3$ and $\cD_{ij}$ is reported.
+Theorem~\ref{thm:unit} holds by combining the projection lemma, the randomized partition in $\cM_{IEUD}$, and the results on COPIES setting in Bayesian auctions \cite{kleinberg2012matroid,cai2016duality}.

 Note that Lemma \ref{lem:proj} is only concerned with COPIES instances.
-Using this lemma and similar to our proof of Theorem \ref{thm:unit}, any Bayesian mechanism $\cM$ whose revenue can be properly lower-bounded by the COPIES instance can be converted to a crowdsourced Bayesian mechanism in a black-box way.
-It is interesting that the COPIES setting serves as a bridge between Bayesian and crowdsourced Bayesian mechanisms.
-More precisely, we have the following theorem, with the proof omitted.
+Using this lemma and similar to our proof of Theorem~\ref{thm:unit}, any Bayesian mechanism $\cM$ whose revenue can be properly lower-bounded by the COPIES instance can be converted to an information elicitation mechanism in a black-box way.
+We have the following theorem, with the proof omitted.